darwin-xu/PolishPal/README.md

 # PolishPal - AI Text Proofreading Tool

-PolishPal is a Node.js web application that provides AI-powered text proofreading with detailed word-by-word analysis.
+PolishPal is a Cloudflare Worker application that provides AI-powered text proofreading with detailed word-by-word analysis.
 It helps users improve their writing by identifying errors and providing corrections with explanations.

 ## Features